 Application of magnet in the battery field

-New magnets can be used to develop the new generation of sensors and actuators.
+New magnets can be used to develop a new generation of sensors and actuators.

 Hash Depp Chopra, chairman of the Department of Mechanical Engineering at Temple University and director of the Laboratory of Materials Genomics and Quantum Devices, and Manfred Utig, professor of materials science and engineering at the University of Maryland, published their findings in the 21st issue of Nature.
 “Our findings fundamentally changed our understanding of a particular type of magnet that we have known since 1841,” Chopra said.